eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 The dialing client MUST send a `Status` request upon connection.

-The request/response MUST be encoded as an SSZ-container.
+The request/response MUST be encoded as a single SSZ-field.

 The response MUST consist of a single `response_chunk`.

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions:

-1. If the supported_mempools and client's own list of supported mempools are disjoint.
+1. If the `supported_mempools` and client's own list of supported mempools are disjoint.

 #### Goodbye